apache/tvm/docs/langref/relay_expr.rst

     fun (%x : Tensor<float32, (10, 10)>, y: Tensor<float32, (10, 10)>
                 -> Tensor<float32, (10, 10)> { add(%x, %y) }

-Note that function expressions evaluate to closure values.
-Closures store values for all free variables in their body.
-A free variable is a variable defined outside the scope of the function's body, which means that if a function expression references a local variable in the outer scope that is not shadowed by the parameters, the closure will store the value for that local variable and use that value when the function is called, even if original local variable has gone out of scope.
+Note that function expressions evaluate to a closure.
+Closures are values that are represented as a pair of a local environment (storing the values for all variables defined outside the scope of the function's body) and the function itself.

 For example, in the below example, :code:`%z` will evaluate to a tensor of zero values because the closure for :code:`%f` stores the value of